 What is a Fractional CMO?

-A fractional CMO is a part-time marketing executive responsible for leading a business’s marketing team and strategy.
+A fractional CMO is a part-time marketing leader responsible for leading a business’s marketing team and provides strategic marketing guidance.
 These executives fulfill a company’s need for a chief marketing officer but not on a full-time basis to achieve established goals and growth.

 The path to becoming a Fractional CMO is different for each individual but will involve years of experience in leading marketing strategies and marketing teams.